standardhealth/shr-cli/README.md

 python3 comments.py [Directory of CIMPL 5 Files] [Directory of Exported CIMPL 6.0 files]
 ```

+After running this command, the CIMPL6 files with inserted comments will be available in the `comments` folder at the root of the shr-cli project.

 # License

 Copyright 2016, 2017 The MITRE Corporation